-Promising cardholders global airport lounge access, chauffeur-driven airport transfers, a free hotel night and a fast-track to Hilton Honors Gold status, the Citi Prestige Visa Infinite credit card is a magnet for high earners and frequent jetsetters: but to say up front, without a high income, you unfortunately won't qualify for this card.
+Promising cardholders global airport lounge access, chauffeur-driven airport transfers, a free hotel night and a fast-track to Hilton Honors Gold status, the Citi Prestige Visa Infinite credit card is packed with perks for high flyers, and now comes with an optional Linked Diners Club card too, which has its own advantages.

-Citi Prestige Visa Infinite credit card: fast facts, points
+Citi Prestige Infinite credit cards: fast facts, points

 - Grade/tier: Black